 Learn how to make a two and three-colour linocut print, using the multi-block technique

-I'm very excited to be launching my follow-on online course!
+I'm very excited to launch my follow-on online course!

 This has been my lockdown 3 project through the winter months and early spring.